mongodb-industry-solutions/retail-unified-commerce/backend/advanced-search-ms/README.md

 This [microservice](../../docs/adr/adr-2025-07-advanced-search-microservice-backend-isolation.md/) powers the **Product Discovery** feature in the Unified Commerce demo.
 Clients send a **free-text query** scoped to a **store**, and choose one of four search strategies.
 The response is a paginated list of relevant products with a **relevance score**.
+Brand Amplification: optional feature to boost specific brands in the ranking by assigning a configurable level of priority (`1 for low boost `, `3 for medium boost`, or `3 for high boost`).

+## What is Brand Amplification?
+- It is particularly valuable in real-world retail scenarios where store associates must not only meet customer needs but also align with business objectives.
+  For example, during a given week associates may need to **recommend specific brands** tied to commercial agreements or sales targets.
+  Brand Amplification ensures that, among all relevant results, products from those prioritized brands appear more prominently.
+  This helps associates balance personalized recommendations with operational KPIs, enabling **real-time dynamics** such as weekly sales goals related to vendor agreements.

 -   [Clean Architecture](../../docs/adr/adr-2025-07-clean-architecture-advanced-search-ms.md/) (domain → application → infrastructure → interface).
 - MongoDB Atlas Lucene `$vectorSearch` **and** `$search` text indexes.